Split-Community/flag-debt-dashboard/README.md

 ## Features

+- Toggle between grouped and ungrouped view with a simple checkbox
-- List all feature flags
+- List all feature flags grouped by owner with total flag count per owner
+- Expand/collapse flag groups to focus on specific owners
 - Identify stale feature flags based on last update or traffic or creation time
-- Click on a column to sort by it.
+- Click on a column to sort by it
 - Click on individual flags to go to the flag in the Split Console
 - Click on the Flag Owners to either navigate to the group in the Split Console or open your email client to send an email to a flag owner